google/oss-fuzz/docs/clusterfuzz.md

 ## Web interface

-ClusterFuzz also provides a [web interface](https://clusterfuzz-external.appspot.com/v2) to view statistics about your fuzzer targets, as well as current crashes.
+ClusterFuzz also provides a [web interface](https://clusterfuzz-external.appspot.com/v2) to view statistics about your fuzz targets, as well as current crashes.

 *Note*: This is a work in progress.
 Access is restricted to project developers who we auto CC on new bug reports.

 ## Fuzzer stats

-You can view statistics about your fuzzers (e.g. speed, coverage information, memory usage) on our fuzzer statistics dashboard.
+You can view statistics about your fuzz targets (e.g. speed, coverage information, memory usage) on our fuzzer statistics dashboard.

 ![stats]